Nakoma/HelloGitWorld/README.md

 Not to mention a band member and keyboard player for Octavian.

 This is some additional changes.
 Part of re-learning how to work with Git.

+A few more changes ... part of the Learn2 branch.